erikw/tmux-powerline/README.md

 ```bash
 source ~/path/to/tmux-colors-solarized/tmuxcolors.conf
 ```
 Some segments e.g. cwd and cvs_branch needs to find the current working directory of the active pane.
-To achive this we let tmux save the path each time the bash prompt is displayed.
-Put this in your `~/.bashrc` or where you define you PS1 variable (I use and source `~/.bash_ps1`):
+To achive this we let tmux save the path each time the shell prompt is displayed.
+Put the line below in your `~/.bashrc` or where you define you PS1 variable. zsh users can put it in e.g. `~/.zshrc` and may change `PS1` to `PROMPT` (but that's not necessary).

 ```bash
 PS1="$PS1"'$([ -n "$TMUX" ] && tmux setenv TMUXPWD_$(tmux display -p "#I_#P") "$PWD")'